Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 Note that methods applicable to base classes (e.g., `print_args`) also work for derived classes.

 However, the issues is that users have to manually create `Base.getproperty`, which is definitely not acceptable.
-Fortunately, the above code does suggest a general and efficient solution: when defining a class, we statically resolve which field name is referencing which field from which class (e.g., the first base class), and finally generate a `Base.getproperty` (and `Base.setproperty!`).
+Fortunately, the above code does suggest a general and efficient solution: when defining a class, we statically resolve which field name is referencing which field from which class, and finally generate a `Base.getproperty` (and `Base.setproperty!`).

 Julia allows this with runtime code generation (staging), providing us a zero-cost implementation.

-Think that we use a special struct `Inherit{T}` to distinguish fields storing base instances from other fields.
+Think that we use a special struct `Inherit{T}` to distinguish normal fields from the fields that store base class instances.

 ```julia
 struct Inherit{Cls}